 Enjoy a full day exploring Madeira’s western sights, passing through the pretty fishing town of Camara de Lobos.
 We see Ribeira Brava, one of the island’s first parishes and drive through the mountains via the Encumeada pass, where incredible views of both the south and north coasts can be admired.
 We stop for lunch at São Vicente, a popular seaside village set at the mouth of a beautiful valley.
-A small chapel stands at the inlet, where St Vicente is said to have appeared.
+A small chapel stands at the inlet, where Saintt Vicente is said to have appeared.
 Our final stop is the charming Pousada dos Vinhaticos, surrounded by a gorgeous, rolling green landscape.

 Day 6 Funchal

 Today is free for you to spend as you wish.
-Take an optional excursion to Pico do Arieiro or return to the city’s centre to stroll along its narrow cobbled streets with interesting old buildings, take a cable car to Monte, where wealthy Portuguese and foreign aristocratic families have built their homes, and 18th-century Monte Palace sits amongst wonderful tropical gardens, or discover the local countryside - there are numerous trails to follow for varying capabilities and distances.
+Take an optional excursion or return to the city’s centre to stroll along its narrow cobbled streets with interesting old buildings, take a cable car to Monte, where wealthy Portuguese and foreign aristocratic families have built their homes, and 18th-century Monte Palace sits amongst wonderful tropical gardens, or discover the local countryside - there are numerous trails to follow for varying capabilities and distances.

 Day 7 Eira do Serrado - Monte